larryTheSlap/dumpy/README.md

 # Dumpy - Kubernetes Network Traffic Capture Plugin

 Dumpy is an advanced kubectl plugin designed for Kubernetes administrators, providing seamless network traffic capture from various resources.
-It excels in isolating captures to specific pod containers, ensuring security and accurate analysis.
-Dumpy dynamically creates dedicated sniffers that will run tcpdump for each target pod.
+It excels in isolating captures to specific pod containers or nodes, ensuring security and accurate analysis.
+Dumpy dynamically creates dedicated sniffers that will run tcpdump for each target.

 - [Features](#features)